bbc/newslabs-Text_Analytics/StatIndex/Guide.md

 ## Statistical Dictionary
 The other element of the Stat Index is the [Statistical Dictionary](https://github.com/BBC-News-Labs/Text_Analytics/tree/master/StatIndex/StatIndex-StatDictionary).
 This contains a collection of statistical terms and data visualisation types.
 Each of records has a preliminary complexity score from 0 to 1.
+The table below details the reasoning behind the preliminary complexity scores.

 | Rank          | Score         | Example                                              |
 | ------------- |:-------------:| ---------------------------------------------------: |